aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 *example.com* with your custom domain.

 ### Run Tests

+The suffix *abcd1234* in your AWS CodeBuild project name is the solution deployment id.
+This value can be used to test this solution, as shown below.

 Starting at the ROOT level of this repository, run the following command: